manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 - If you have a designer and developer in your team, they could be working on their own folders with clearly defined interfaces in the form of naming conventions and organization principles.
 - You can easily package your UI framework styles for independent distribution if required.

+Another set of best practices we will follow are around naming conventions.

+Detailed CSS organization and naming best practices include [SMACSS][29], [BEM][30], and [OOCSS][31], among many others.

+We find an easier starting point with guidance available at [SaasWay][27] around modular CSS naming, and [OxygenCSS][28] around object oriented principles for CSS naming.
+These strike a good balance between speed of implementation, ease of reading code, and following standards prescribed in more detailed guides.

+Let us reorganize and refactor our styles based on these patterns and best practices.
+Oxygen CSS suggests four basic categories for CSS class names.

+1. Objects: Styles meant at React component level.
+2. Subclasses: Styles based on variations in component rendering.
+Map these to component properties.
+3. Child-objects: Styles based on React component nodes of an owner component.
+4. Modifiers: Styles based on React component state.

 {pagebreak}